Documentary on late civil rights icon John Lewis to be shown in Detroit

 Lewis was the last standing of the civil rights activists known as the “Big Six.”
 He died Friday at the age of 80 from pancreatic cancer.

 His fight for civil rights included support from the Rev. Martin Luther King Jr., who nicknamed Lewis "The Boy from Troy" after Lewis’ hometown and also allowed Lewis to speak to the “I Have a Dream” crowd prior to King giving the famous speech.

 The documentary's producer, former "Living Single" actress Erika Alexander, said she hopes it will give people an opportunity to learn more about how Lewis became the “American hero” he is today.

 “The documentary gives people a scope into Lewis’ early life as a sharecropper and how he followed his mentor Martin Luther King into the racial storm and then emerged as a figure himself in the movement,” Alexander said.
 “We get to see how his whole life was forged inside one of the most turbulent times in history — the American civil rights movement.”

 Sheffield said he plans to hold the in-person screenings in the parking lot of the Detroit Association of Black Organizations Sheffield Center with a projector on Aug.
 6.

 Five showings are planned with first at 11 a.m. and the last playing at 7 p.m.
 A maximum of 100 people will be allowed to attend each viewing due to pandemic restrictions.

 There will also be a Q&A session with Sheffield and Alexander included in the screening at 5 p.m.

 Online screenings also are available through Aug.
 7. Both corporations and individuals can purchase virtual seats at restoreblackwallstreet2021.com.
-In-person tickets will be available on the website during the first week of August.
+In-person tickets can be accessed through eventbrite.com/e/john-lewis-good-trouble-screening-tickets-115424085547.